espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Smoke Ball (Greater).md

 * * *

 Upon smashing this ball on the ground, you instantly create a screen of thick, opaque smoke in a 20 foot burst centered on one corner of your space.
-All creatures within that area are [[Concealed]], and all other creatures are concealed to them.
+All creatures within that area are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], and all other creatures are concealed to them.
 The smoke lasts for 1 minute or until dispersed by a strong wind.